 A product backlog commonly includes features, bug fixes, technical debts, and knowledge acquisition.
 These product backlog items are distinct pieces of work that have yet to be delivered for a product.

 A feature, also known as a user story, is a function of the product that the product user finds valuable.
 Features can be complex—often referred to as epics—or they can be simple.
 Creating a story map can help your team determine what the user needs most.

 Technical debt, like financial debt, “accrues interest” when ignored.
 When developers push technical work to the bottom of the product backlog, it builds up and becomes harder to accomplish.
-Your team can prevent buildup of technical debt by staying organized and taking on technical work in smaller, daily increments, you’re less likely to accrue interest on a huge piece of work.
+Effective backlog management can prevent the buildup of technical debt.
+When your team stays organized and takes on technical work in smaller, daily increments, you’re less likely to accrue interest on a huge piece of work.

-Knowledge acquisition involves gathering information to accomplish future tasks.
-If your team has a feature that they can’t accomplish without further research, then you would create a knowledge acquisition task such as a prototype, experiment, or proof-of-concept to get the information needed for the feature.
+In knowledge acquisition, you gather information to accomplish future tasks.
+Essentially, this is a research stage.
+When you identify a feature that needs more research, you create a knowledge acquisition task such as a prototype, experiment, or proof-of-concept to get the information you need to work on the feature.

 With your product roadmap in mind, your team can begin listing product backlog items.
-These items can include high-priority items and more abstract ideas.
+These items should include both high-priority items and more abstract ideas.
 During this phase of product backlog creation, you’ll also need to communicate with stakeholders and listen to their ideas for product improvements.
-A product backlog template can make it easy for you to create item rows and move the rows around.
+If you’re using the Agile method, you can organize this conversation as part of your sprint planning meeting.

-As your team works through the product backlog, remember that the product backlog should be a living document.
-You can continuously add items to the backlog and prioritize or refine the items as you work through them.
+As your team works through the product backlog, remember that it’s a living document.
+You can continuously add items to the backlog and prioritize or refine them as you work.